Your New Rescue Dog

 Whether you have another dog or not, let your new dog explore the house at his own pace.
 Keep him on leash.
 Let him have access to just one room at a time.
 Keep an eye on him so he does not injure himself or get into trouble.

 If you have another dog, you will have to decide whether to let your resident dog accompany your new dog during his introduction to your house.
+Sometimes just accompanying your resident dog and seeing where he goes and how he acts is all that the new one needs.
 Keep both dogs on leashes that are dragging on the ground.
 If there are any disputes, you can quickly intervene by picking up the leashes rather than grabbing their collars.

 This is a good time to take the towel you brought from the shelter and show your new dog where his sleeping area will be.
 Just show it to him, but don’t force him to go there.
 After a while, he will want to lie down and rest, and he will naturally go to a place that is familiar to him.